hail-is/hail/docs/Filtering.md

  - `g.isCalledNonRef: Boolean` -- true if either `g.isHet` or `g.isHomVar` is true
  - `g.isCalled:       Boolean` -- true if the genotype is not `./.`
  - `g.isNotCalled:    Boolean` -- true if genotype is not `./.`
- - `g.gq:                 Int` -- the value of the lowest non-zero PL, or 0 if `./.`
  - `g.nNonRef:            Int` -- the number of called alternate alleles
  - `g.pAB():           Double` -- p-value for pulling the given allelic depth from a binomial distribution with mean 0.5.
 Assumes the variant `v` is biallelic.